Gibberella/Metabolic-Modeling-Lessons/Linux_Installation_Instructions.md

 ### 8. Confirm that everything is running

 We have a quick test notebook you can run to ensure that everything is installed correctly and functional.
-On the 2022 Metabolic Modeling Workshop GitHub page, you should see a bright green "Code" button to the top right of the file browser above all of this instructional text.
+On the Metabolic Modeling Lessons GitHub page, you should see a bright green "Code" button to the top right of the file browser above all of this instructional text.
 Please click that and then select the bottom-most option on the drop-down (**Download Zip**) to download the contents of this GitHub repository.
 Once you've done that, unpack the contents of the repository to wherever is most convenient for you on your system.
 Then, **from the JupyterLab interface** in your browser, navigate to the folder you just unpacked.
 There will be a file titled
 ```
 Day00_TestNotebook.ipynb
 ```